 By Lawrence Flick

 After your car crash suit has been filed, procedures in most courts let the lawyers request information from the other side and outside parties which may be used as evidence in the case.
 This process is called “discovery” and can help your car or 18 wheeler accident lawyer properly prepare your case.
 It can also help us and the lawyer for the at-fault driver to evaluate the strengths and weaknesses of their case and can be the basis for realistic settlement negotiations.

 Discovery procedures provide a set of tools which lawyers can use to obtain information for your case.
 These include interrogatories, request for production, requests for admissions, depositions and business record subpoenas.
 Each are described in detail below.

 These are sets of written questions to be answered under oath within a specified time period, usually 30 days.
 In many jurisdictions court rules limit the number of interrogatories which may be used.
 For example, under the Federal Rules of Civil Procedure interrogatories are generally limited to 25.
 State court rules on the number of interrogatories vary.

-As your Kansas City car accident lawyer we have the right to send interrogatories about your car accident to the lawyer the insurance company has hire to represent the other driver.
+As your Kansas City auto accident attorney we have the right to send interrogatories about your car accident to the lawyer the insurance company has hire to represent the other driver.
 Some of the areas that we might ask about include information about insurance policies which may provide coverage for damages arising from your auto accident, investigations of the car wreck conducted by the insurance carrier or others, expert witnesses that the car insurer or defense lawyers may have hired to provide opinions concerning your auto crash or injuries, whether the defense lawyers claim that parties other than the driver causing the car accident are in some way responsible for your injuries and prior car accidents the other driver was involved in.
 This is just a sample of issues that we often ask about in interrogatories in car crash cases.